erikmueller/jelly_shot/priv/docs/cv.md

 **MySQL & MongoDB**.
 Experience with running relational and document-oriented databases in production gives me the proficiency to always chose the best-fitting technology for the task at hand.

 **Docker & CI**.
 I use Docker a lot.
 Be it for easy reproducible deployments or faster development workflows.
-All my projects build and test on [CircleCI](https://circleci.com/gh/erikmueller)
+All my projects build and test on [CircleCI](https://circleci.com/gh/erikmueller).
+I also did docker multistage builds in the CI environment as well as bundle optimizations like code and route splitting.

 ## Work